Changing active to passive voice in Present indefinite tense

 • Active: Rahul cleans the dishes every day.

-• Passive: Dishes are cleaned every day by Rahul.
+• Passive: Dishes are cleaned every day.

 • Active: Jon teaches wrestling at my school.